faberNovel/stateful-layout/README.md

 `State` can also be added programmatically to a `StatefulLayout` (they still need to have an id).

 #### Change the displayed state:
-To change the displayed state, you must call `showState(@IdRes id: Int)` with your state's id.
+To change the displayed state, call `showState(@IdRes id: Int)` with your state's id.
 Default state also have their kotlin extensions for convenience:
 - `showError(onRetryListener: ((View) -> Unit = {})?)`
 - `showLoading()`
 - `showContent()`

 #### Add listeners to state's views
-If the state is in your layout you can easily access it like any other view.
+If the state is in a layout, it can be accessed like any other view.
-To access views from layout that are inflating by the `StatefulLayout`, the recommended way is to use Android View Binding. (https://developer.android.com/topic/libraries/view-binding) You can access a state using `StatefulLayout::get(id: Int)` (`showState` also returns the displayed state) To get a state view, use it's `contentView` attribute.
+To access views from layout that are inflated by the `StatefulLayout`, the recommended way is to use Android View Binding. (https://developer.android.com/topic/libraries/view-binding) A state can be obtained using `StatefulLayout::get(id: Int)` (`showState` also returns the displayed state) To get a state view, use its `contentView` attribute.

 ``` kotlin
 // ...